 What is Graves’ disease?

-Grave's disease is the most common cause of an overactive thyroid (hyperthyroidism).
+Graves' disease is a condition causing an overactive thyroid gland.
+It is the most common cause of an overactive thyroid - also called hyperthyroidism.

-For people with this condition, the thyroid gland in the neck produces too many hormones.
+For a patient with this condition, the thyroid gland in the neck produces too much thyroid hormone.

 Graves' disease is named after the doctor who discovered it.

 Without treatment, it can be life-threatening causing serious complications.